akka/akka/akka-docs/src/main/paradox/typed/stash.md

 Stashing enables an actor to temporarily buffer all or some messages that cannot or should not be handled using the actor's current behavior.

-A typical example when this is useful is if the actor has too load some initial state or initialize some resources before it can accept the first real message.
-Another example is when the actor is waiting for something to complete before processing next message.
+A typical example when this is useful is if the actor has to load some initial state or initialize some resources before it can accept the first real message.
+Another example is when the actor is waiting for something to complete before processing the next message.

 Let's illustrate these two with an example.
 It's an actor that is used like a single access point to a value stored in a database.
-When it's started it loads current state from the database, and while waiting for that initial value all incoming messages are stashed.
+When it starts it loads the current state from the database, and while waiting for that initial value all incoming messages are stashed.

 When a new state is saved in the database it also stashes incoming messages to make the